typemeta/funcj/codec/readme.md

 which is then mirrored in the structure of the serialised data.
 Custom codecs can be registered with the framework, to handle "difficult" types, or to simply override the default serialisation provided by the framework.
+A DSL is provided to simplify the creation of custom codecs.

 # Getting Started